MicrosoftDocs/mixed-reality/mixed-reality-docs/hand-menu.md

 ![Back of the Arm](images/BackOfTheArm.gif)

 **Back of the arm**
-1. Tigger home button by accident
+1. Can trigger home button by accident
 2. Not a natural comfortable position for users